lovettbarron/GA-datasci/05ga-class/class01-intro/readme.md

 - Small sample size means low confidence interval
 - 6 of 16, 30%~ of sample set, but 20% error rate

+#### Close experiment
+Best data is the data that is for sale
+We need to be very careful about where get our data from

+## Data Types
+#### Conntinuous Data
+- Data that any two points you get in it, there is a middle point that makes sense-
+- Middle ground between age 25 and 26 is 25.5
+- Non categorical

+#### Discrete Data
+- Some is continuous, some are not
+- eg. Count number of red and blue people -> be careful about interp
+- Data -> "Qualitative" or Quant -> Discrete (5, int) or Continuous (3.26, float, b/w other vals)
+- Dummy Variables to Qualitative Data

+#### Supervised vs. unsupervised learning
+- Supervised data uses labeled data
+- Unsupervised data uses unstructured data, you might not know the labels
+- Experiment
+- - Take Gender, also record height/weight
+- - Knew outputs (male/female) and guess those qualities
+- - Categorize at random: don't know output.
+"Tall, medium, short" -> but don't know those clusters per se
+- Unsupervised learning you often don't know the outcome, so you don't know how well you're doing
+- Unsupervised is often best used for pre-processing

+- Outcomes and Insputs
+- If you have BOTH Outcome and Input, you have supervised
+- If you have only input, you have unsupervized

+####  Lab
+Goes through github pres